abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

+---
+   title: "IDOR Vulnerabilities: A Comprehensive Security Guide from the Trenches"
+   date: 2025-08-6
+   description: "This post provides a comprehensive guide to preventing and detecting Insecure Direct Object References (IDOR) vulnerabilities in modern web applications."
+   tags: ["security", "web-security", "penetration-testing", "owasp", "cybersecurity","idor" ]
+---

 # IDOR Vulnerabilities: A Comprehensive Security Guide from the Trenches

-*By [Your Name], Senior Security Engineer @ Google*

 ---